khushal123/procfill/README.md

 ### This is still under construction, The command usage might change.
-Right now its not usefull.
+Right now its not usefull

+## I am working on Zig version too here <https://github.com/khushal123/procfill-zig.git>

 # Procfill

 `procfill` (alias: `pf`) is a command-line tool written in Rust for managing processes.
 It allows you to create, kill, and track logs of processes with ease.